NancyTang50/wireless-communication/docs/README.md

 ## Introduction

 For this project we developed a cross-platform app to show the temperature and the humidity of the locations where the sensors are.
 This is interesting for detecting variations in temperature and humidity across different places.
-To achieve this, we are using the DHT-22 sensor to measure the temperature and humidity for the Nordic-nRF52 board and Raspberry Pi and we will show the  current time of these two peripherals.
+To achieve this, we are using the DHT22 sensor to measure the temperature and humidity for the Nordic-nRF52 board and Raspberry Pi and we will show the  current time of these two peripherals.

 ## The goal of the system

-The goal of our system is to create and implement two different BLE peripherals that will read the temperature and humidity of a location with a DHT 22 sensor.
+The goal of our system is to create and implement two different BLE peripherals that will read the temperature and humidity of a location with a DHT22 sensor.
 The peripherals will send the data to a central device, which in our case will be an Android phone.
 The Android phone will show the current and past readings in a graph.

 ## The roles of the different devices